rvhuang/heuristic-suite/README.md

 More examples will be added in future.

-### Advance Options
+### Advanced Options

 By changing [HeuristicFunctionPreference](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/AStar.cs#L53) property, we can give different priority to G(x) function, which is based on [Depth](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/IStep.cs#L11) and H(x) function, which is based on [Key](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/IStep.cs#L7) to adjust the heuristic function.
 The default value is `Average` which gives both functions same priority.

-More advance options will be added in future version.
+More advanced options will be added in future version.

 ### Platform